Newest Chapters

 But Tanshi had been a monk for his entire life, and he possessed an intimate understanding of reincarnation and the state of the soul.
 Ryū Gen was a skeptic who didn't even believe in souls; Tanshi should not have been surprised that he wouldn't believe in the Way of Shattering Earth.

-Despite that, Ryū Gen had once asked Tanshi to recite a Buddhist prayer at the altar that enshrined the souls of his parents.
+Despite that, Ryū Gen had asked Tanshi to recite a Buddhist prayer at the altar that enshrined the souls of his parents.

 "Did he only do that because it's customary?
 Seems like a contradiction," Tanshi muttered to himself.
 If Ryū Gen could see him now, he'd probably laugh.